What Kind of Slack User Are You?

 Overzealous Channel Starter

-In reality, any given workplace needs like, three Slack channels, tops.
-One for actually discussing work, one for idle chit-chat and one for really urgent stuff – the servers are down, an emergency all-staffer has been called, all the smoke detectors have stopped working and a fire’s broken out, etc.
+In reality, any given workplace needs three Slack channels, tops.
+One for actually discussing work, one for idle chit-chat and one for really urgent stuff.

 Typical message: “Hi everyone, welcome to #MondayMotiGREAT!
 This is nominally different from #MondayMotivation, because this is for posting motivational quotes that are, quite simply, great!
 Also not to be used for #TuesdayInspo or #GoodVibesFriday…”

 There is something innately sweet about this sort of Slack user.
 They’ve just watched a video or read an article on how to ‘streamline your mind-sphere’ or ‘revolutionize your conference calls’ and want to share the feeling with their peers.
 Or else they want to show the rest of the team up.
 Nobody has ever clicked anything they’ve sent.